 Precision Agriculture Technology Instructor

 Phone: (785) 890-3641

-Below is a list of items Northwest Tech’s Admissions Team will need prior to your acceptance into the Computer Graphics program.
+Below is a list of items Northwest Tech’s Admissions Team will need prior to your acceptance into the Precision Agriculture Technology program.

 Required items can be submitted in person at the Northwest Tech campus, via postal mail addressed to: Northwest Tech Admissions, 1209 Harrison, Goodland, KS, or through email communications with firstname.lastname@example.org.